TMiclot/MICLOT/User_Guide/__glossary.md

 [User Guide home](Manual.md)
 # Glossary

-This page
+This page ...

-## Interaction *clash*
+## Repulsion

+**Synonym:** clash

-An interaction clash is a pair of close residues with same charge or same hydrophobicity (hydrophile or hydrophobe).
+An interaction clash is a pair of close residues with same charge or diffrerent hydrophobicity (hydrophile or hydrophobe).

-List of all *clash*:
+List of all repulsion types:

 - anion-anion
 - cation-cation
-- hydrophobe-hydrophobe
-- hydrophile-hydrophophile
+- hydrophobe-hydrophophile